brian32768/react-test/README.md

 This little React project was created after reading some blog postings and becoming convinced React is a good idea, but I use Parcel and that's not in my React books so I needed a sample for testing React ideas with Parcel.

+A few days ago I progressed to publishing modules on npmjs.com, so I added a map here to make sure that I could run through the full cycle of publishing and consuming @map46/react-simplemap.

 ## Available Scripts